International Arbitration in Lebanon: Recognition and Enforcement of Arbitral Awards

-This note focuses on the final stage of arbitration proceedings in Lebanon—the recognition and enforcement of arbitral awards, whether domestic, international, or foreign.
+This analysis focuses on the concluding phase of arbitration proceedings within Lebanon: the recognition and subsequent enforcement of arbitral awards, encompassing domestic, international, and foreign judgments.

-Lebanon regulates arbitration under its Code of Civil Procedure (CCP), codified by Legislative Decree No. 90/83, which includes key provisions on both domestic and international arbitration.
-Domestic arbitration tends to follow stricter requirements, while international arbitration allows for greater flexibility—particularly regarding the validity of the arbitration agreement and grounds for setting aside awards.
+Lebanon's arbitration framework is primarily governed by its Code of Civil Procedure (CCP), specifically codified through Legislative Decree No. 90/83.
+This legislative instrument contains crucial provisions pertaining to both domestic and international arbitration.
+Domestic arbitration in Lebanon typically adheres to more stringent requirements, whereas international arbitration benefits from greater procedural flexibility, particularly concerning the validity of the arbitration agreement and the permissible grounds for setting aside awards.

-Lebanon is also a signatory to the New York Convention (1958), ratified on 9 November 1998, which governs the enforcement of foreign arbitral awards.
+Furthermore, Lebanon is a signatory to the New York Convention of 1958, having ratified it on 9 November 1998.
+This international treaty provides the overarching legal regime for the enforcement of foreign arbitral awards within the Lebanese jurisdiction.

 Legal Framework for Enforcement